 Here are 15 table manners for kids you can start inculcating in them at a young age.

 Children often play in the dirt and touch everything they can lay their hands on.
 Teach them to come to the table with clean hands and face so that they do not carry germs and look messy to everyone around the table.

 Teach your child to lay the napkin neatly on their lap as soon as they sit to eat.
 Let them know this keeps their clothes clean in case of food dropping.
 Also, teach them to use the napkin to wipe their hands or mouth.

 3. Wait for everyone

 Teach your child to wait for everyone to be seated and served before they start to eat.
-Usually, the elder of the house says grace, and then everyone starts eating.
+Usually, the elder of the house says grace (in religious homes, and then everyone starts eating.

 4. Do not pick food